onzfonz/comp227/src/content/3/en/part3a.md

 }
 ```

+You can use the play button next to the line numbers to run the request you'd like.
 Postman also allows users to save requests, but the situation can get quite chaotic especially when you're working on multiple unrelated projects.

-> **Important sidetask**
+> **About debugging and using requests**
 >
 > Sometimes when you're debugging, you may want to find out what headers have been set in the HTTP request.
 > One way of accomplishing this is through the [get](http://expressjs.com/en/4x/api.html#req.get) method of the `request` object,
 > that can be used for getting the value of a single header.
 > The `request` object also has the *headers* property, that contains all of the headers of a specific request.
 >
-> Problems can occur with the VS REST client if you accidentally add an empty line between the top row and the row specifying the HTTP headers.
+> Problems can occur with the Webstorm REST client if you accidentally add an empty line between the top row and the row specifying the HTTP headers.
 > In this situation, the REST client interprets this to mean that all headers are left empty,
 > which leads to the backend server not knowing that the data it has received is in the JSON format.
 >

-You will be able to spot this missing *Content-Type* header if at some point in your code you print all of the request headers with the `console.log(request.headers)` command.
+> You will be able to spot this missing *Content-Type* header if at some point in your code
+> you print all of the request headers with the `console.log('request.headers=', request.headers)` command.

 Let's return to the application.
 Once we know that the application receives data correctly, it's time to finalize the handling of the request: